HerBon/15-Puzzle-A-Star-Algorithm/README.md

 ## How to execute

-The program read an input in the format:
+The program reads an input in the following format:

      1 5 9 2 6 10 13 3 7 11 14 4 8 12 0 15